25 Signs You’re Being Managed Out of Your Job!

 4. Being Passed Over for Promotions

-• If you’ve been consistently overlooked for promotions despite meeting an exceeding expectations, this could be a deliberate move to demotivate you.
+- If you’ve been consistently overlooked for promotions despite meeting and exceeding expectations, this is a classic sign you’re being managed out of your job.
 Especially when those promoted lack your experience and competence.

 5. Reduced Responsibilities

-• A sudden decrease in your workload is another key sign of being managed out.
-As well, the removal of key responsibilities might be a sign that they’re trying to make your role redundant.
+- A sudden decrease in your workload is another key indicator you’re being managed out.
+The removal of key responsibilities might suggest they’re trying to make your role redundant.

 6. Isolation from the Team

-• If you feel increasingly isolated from your team, with fewer opportunities to collaborate or engage, it might be a strategic move to make you feel unwelcome.
+- If you feel increasingly isolated from your team, with fewer opportunities to collaborate or engage, this could be a deliberate strategy to manage you out of your job.

 7. Lack of Recognition

-• When your achievements are no longer acknowledged or celebrated, it could be a sign that they’re trying to diminish your morale and confidence.
+- When your achievements are no longer acknowledged or celebrated, it could be a sign they’re trying to diminish your morale and confidence.
+This is another subtle sign you’re being managed out.

 8. Negative Changes in Your Performance Reviews

-• If your performance reviews suddenly take a turn for the worse without clear justification, it could be a setup for eventual dismissal.
+- If your performance reviews suddenly take a turn for the worse without clear justification, this could be a red flag that you’re being managed out of your job.

 9. Denied Access to Resources

-• If you’re finding it harder to access the tools, information, or support you need to do your job effectively, it could be a way to undermine your performance.
+- If you’re finding it harder to access the tools, information, or support you need to do your job effectively, it could be an intentional way to undermine your work and manage you out.

 10. Increased Workload Without Support